mingolladaniele/topic_modelling_users_feedbacks/README.md

 # Topic Modelling Users' Feedbacks

 This project is designed to apply Natural Language Processing (NLP) techniques to analyze a dataset named "issues.csv."
 The primary objective is to use clustering algorithms to group similar problems together, making it easier to identify and prioritize issues that need to be addressed.
+The current project include the implementations for both the BERT and NMF clustering methods for the topic modeling process.
+Specifically:

+- BERT Clustering:
+  - Utilizes the SentenceTransformer package to encode text data using the - BERT model.
+  - Applies UMAP for dimensionality reduction.
+  - Utilizes HDBSCAN for clustering, considering parameters such as minimum cluster size and metric.
+  - Calculates the c-TF-IDF matrix to identify top words per topic.
+- NMF Clustering:
+  - Utilizes the TfidfVectorizer for text vectorization.
+  - Applies KMeans for clustering, determining the best number of clusters based on silhouette scores.
+  - Uses Non-Negative Matrix Factorization for identifying keywords for each topic.
+  - These methods demonstrate a comprehensive approach to topic modeling, leveraging both the strengths of deep learning embeddings (BERT) and traditional NLP techniques (NMF).

 ## Table of Contents